Slicing Unbalanced Optimal Transport

 \subsubsection{Technical Details}

-All documents are embedded with the Word2Vec model \cite{mikolov2013distributed} in dimension $d=300$.
+All documents are embedded with the Word2Vec model \citep{mikolov2013distributed} in dimension $d=300$.
 The embedding can be found in \url{https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/view?resourcekey=0-wjGZdNAUop6WykTtMip30g}.

 In this experiment, we report the results averaged over 5 random train/test split.
 For discrepancies which are approximated using random projections, we additionally average the results over 3 different computations, and we report this standard deviation in \Cref{tab:table_acc}.
 Furthermore, we always use 500 projections to approximate the sliced discrepancies.
 For Frank-Wolfe based methods, we use 10 iterations, which we found to be enough to have a good accuracy.
 We added an ablation of these two hyperparameters in Figure \ref{fig:ablations_docs}.
 We report the results obtained with the best $\rho$ for $\RSOT$ and $\SUOT$ computed among a grid $\rho\in\{10^{-4}, 5\cdot 10^{-4}, 10^{-3}, 5\cdot 10^{-3}, 10^{-2}, 10^{-1}, 1\}$.
-For $\RSOT$, the best $\rho$ is consistently $5\cdot 10^{-3}$ for the Movies and Goodreads datasets, and $5\cdot 10^{-4}$ for the BBCSport dataset.
+For $\RSOT$, the best $\rho$ is consistently around $5\cdot 10^{-3}$ for the Movies and Goodreads datasets, and around $5\cdot 10^{-4}$ for the BBCSport dataset.
+We used a second finer grid and reported the results obtained with $\rho=0.00021$ on BBCSport, $\rho=0.004$ for Goodreads on the likability task and $\rho=0.003$ for the genre task.
 For $\SUOT$, the best $\rho$ obtained was $0.01$ for the BBCSport dataset, $1.0$ for the movies dataset and $0.5$ for the goodreads dataset.
 For UOT, we used $\rho=1.0$ on the BBCSport dataset.
 For the movies dataset, the best $\rho$ obtained on a subset was 50, but it took an unreasonable amount of time to run on the full dataset as the runtime increases with $\rho$ (see \cite[Figure 3]{chapel2021unbalanced}).
 On the goodreads dataset, it took too much memory on the GPU.
-For Sinkhorn UOT, we used $\epsilon=0.001$ and $\rho=0.1$ on the BBCSport and Goodreads datasets, and $\epsilon=0.01$ on the Movies dataset.
+For Sinkhorn UOT, we used $\epsilon=0.1$ and $\rho=1.0$ on the BBCSport and $\epsilon=0.001$, $\rho=0.1$ on the Goodreads dataset, and $\epsilon=0.01$ and $\rho=0.1$ on the Movies dataset.
+Note that we also tested other set of parameters for UOT and Sinkhorn UOT, but on a coarser grid than USOT and SUOT given their computational time.
 For each method, the number of neighbors used for the k-NN method is obtained via cross-validation.